phoenix125/AtlasServerUpdateUtility/readme.txt

         Server AltSaveDirectoryName(s) (comma separated.
 Leave blank for default 00,01,10, etc) ###=
             a.
 Type in the folder names of ALL servers here, including folders for remote servers.
               (This util pairs each folder entry to each server listed in ServerGrid.json, therefore even folders not used on the local server need to be entered) *OR*
             b.
-Leave this blank [recommended] and change your existing folders to match this util's default assignment: (00 10 20 30 01 02 03 etc.)
+Leave this blank [recommended] and change your existing folders to match this utility's default assignment: (00 10 20 30 01 02 03 etc.)
 - Run the utility again to create the AtlasServerUpdateUtilityGridStartSelect.ini file.
 This file is used to determine which grid servers start on the local server.
     - Edit this file.
 Type "no" to any of the grids being run on remote servers.
 The local server will only run the grids marked as "yes".